julienreszka/julienreszka/notes/Fake-vs-Real-project-management.md

 ## Real Project Management: A Dynamic Paradigm

-Contrary to the predefined steps of fake project management, real project management transcends procedural constraints, focusing on the fundamental principles of economic value creation for the shareholders.
+Contrary to the predefined steps of fake project management, real project management transcends procedural constraints, focusing on the fundamental principles of economic value creation for the shareholders by identifying available resources, focusing on stable opportunities, and maturing production processes.

 ### Identifying Available Resources